MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 1. *Assess resource requirements*: Determine the resources needed to support the component or workload.
 Consider factors such as infrastructure, maintenance, and ongoing support.
 Understanding these requirements can help you gauge the long-term commitment that's involved.

-1. *Evaluate options*: Assess your options for cost optimization, such as pay-as-you-go versus prepaid plans.
+1. *Evaluate options*: Assess your options for cost optimization, such as pay-as-you-go versus commitment-based plans.
 Evaluate the pros and cons of each option in terms of cost savings and effect on performance.
 Evaluate the performance tiers in each service and the pricing differences between them.

 #### Determine component permanence

-It's important to assess how long you need a particular component to determine if committing to a prepaid plan makes sense.
-If the expected usage duration is less than a year, don't commit to a prepaid plan.
+It's important to assess how long you need a particular component to determine if committing to a commitment-based plan makes sense.
+If the expected usage duration is less than a year, don't commit to a commitment-based plan.
 Consider the flexibility of pay-as-you-go options for shorter-term requirements.

 To determine the duration of component usage, you can follow this process: